 4 Spectrum management aspects relevant to visible light

-[Editor´s note: Section 4 could deal with the implementation/use of visible light in term of spectrum management activities]4.1 Issue 1: Spectrum opportunities and spectrum allocation
+[Editor´s note: Section 4 could deal with the implementation/use of visible light in term of spectrum management activities]

+Light communications are subject to substantially different propagation characteristics relative to frequencies in the radio frequency spectrum.
+As a result, the potential for interference is small, and light communications need not be managed by spectrum regulators.
+IEEE 802 believes that light communications operations should be classified as license-exempt and not subject to exclusive licensing.
+Adherence to the relevant local health and safety regulations regarding human eye safety and sensitivity is essential.
+Devices using LC or OWC should adhere to any local regulations regarding spurious RF emissions and should avoid causing interference in other RF spectrum bands.

+4.1 Issue 1: Spectrum opportunities and spectrum allocation

 4.2 Issue 2: Spectrum planning principles